 The Claim Administrator software simplifies the claim process for the insurance company and it is also called as “Claim Management System”.
 These claim management software’s start their workflow from initiation of claim till the final claim settlement.

-Claim admin systems help to reduce the cost for the company by using different techniques, tools and removes manual process thereby reducing manual errors etc.
+Claim admin systems help to reduce the cost for the company by using different techniques and tools and removes manual processes thereby reducing manual errors etc.

 Testing of Claim Admin System involves:

 - Claim processing and transaction

 - Payout set-up